chakAs3/storybook-nuxt-starter/README.md

-# Not a Minimal Starter for Storybook for Nuxt Project
+# Not a Minimal Starter for Storybook - Nuxt Project

 Look at the [Storybook Nuxt package](https://github.com/storybook-vue/storybook-nuxt)